truffle-box/filecoin-box/README.md

 ### Optionally running the Filecoin Ganache GUI

-Coming soon.
+An alternative to running the Filecoin Ganache via the CLI, is to use the Filecoin Ganche UI version.

 ## Creating Storage Deals for our Assets

+A [storage deals](https://docs.filecoin.io/store/lotus/store-data/#find-a-miner) is an agreement between a client and a storage miner to store some data in the network for a given duration.
+While in the case of the Filecoin mainnet, a deal must be secured with a miner, in Filecoin Ganache a deal is reached automatically.

-To upload a file navigate to the "Market" tab and click "Choose File".
-TODO - include details on the concept of a deal...
+To simulate this, open the Filecoin Network Explorer, navigate to the "Market" tab and click "Choose File".

 Alternatively, you can send the following curl request directly to the Lotus RPC...